techie2000/ring-mqtt/README.md

 For more details please check the [Refresh Tokens](https://github.com/dgreif/ring/wiki/Refresh-Tokens) documentation from the ring client API Wiki.

 **!!!
 Important Note regarding the security of your refresh token !!!**\
-Using 2FA authentication opens up the possibility that, if the environment runinng ring-mqtt is comporomised, an attacker can acquire the refresh token and use this to authenticate to your Ring account without knowing your username/password and completely bypassing any 2FA protections.
+Using 2FA authentication opens up the possibility that, if the environment running ring-mqtt is compromised, an attacker can acquire the refresh token and use this to authenticate to your Ring account without knowing your username/password and completely bypassing any 2FA protections.
 Please secure your environment carefully.

 Because of this added risk, it's a good idea to create a second account dedicated to use with ring-mqtt and provide access to the devices you would like that account to be able to control.
 This allows actions performed by this script to be easily audited since they will show up in activity logs with their own name instead of that of the primary account.
 However, if do choose to use a secondary, shared account there are some limitations as Ring does not allow certain devices and functions to be granted access to shared accounts.
 Because of this, support for Chimes, Smart Lighting groups, and Base Station volume control require the use of the primary Ring account.